inmagik/react-rocketjump/website/docs/side_effects.md

 ) => Observable<Action>
 ```

-One important note to understand is that (in order to make RockeJump works)
+One important note to understand is that (in order to make RockeJump works) at first
-is that at first instance you need to **FILTER** which effect actions you want to handle.
+instance you need to **FILTER** which effect actions you want to handle.
 This because multiple effects can live in a single RjObject so you have to handle only
-you part.
+your part.

 Ok try to write a real example.
-Take the counter RjObject from previous example
+Take the counter RjObject from the previous example
+and transform the increment / decrement action to effect action so we can execute
-and make it inc or dec the counter after a given ammount of time.
+theme after a given amount of time.

 ```jsx
 import { rj, useRj } from 'react-rocketjump'